 Protection Services: Security Research

 The protection services division includes security officers and technical, administrative, investigative, identification, health/safety, risk management, and visitor services staff.
 The intern will assist the division in conducting research pertaining to various aspects of the Gallery's security program.
-Strong interest in museum security management and excellent verbal and written communication skills are required.
+Strong interest in law enforcement or museum security management and excellent verbal and written communication skills are required.
 Preference will be given to candidates with recent undergraduate degrees in relevant disciplines or graduate students currently enrolled in a relevant degree program.

 Publishing Office: Production Processes